 407 Main St. Warren, RI USA

 Mailing Address/Office Building/Parking Lot

 Office Email: firstname.lastname@example.org

 We welcome our new pastor, Rev. Debra Lee!

 News and Information

-In order to avoid confusion between local and international relief efforts, the Governing Board has elected to change the name of our Relief Fund to the Community Assistance Fund.
-This fund will continue to help residents of Warren, Bristol and Barrington with a one-time per year contribution of $100.00 towards a utility bill.
-We used to have the tradition of remembering local residents in need of assistance on Communion Sunday, the first Sunday of each month.
-Let’s resurrect that tradition to give what we can each month to this very worthy cause.
+We continue our tradition of contributing to the Community Assistance Fund on Communion Sundays, the first Sunday of each month.
+Let's give what we can to this very worthy cause.
 Please remember to indicate on your check, or use the provided communion envelopes for your giving.
 Thank you.